-With transparency and simplicity, Vamos is increasingly improving its business, providing services in an agile and safe manner using the most modern technology, thereby creating the conditions for the further development of its customers and business.
+With transparency and simplicity, Vamos is increasingly improving its business, providing services in an agile and safe manner using the most development of its customers and business.
 Vamos is ready to scale up and lead the development of a market still incipient in Brazil, following the trend towards substitution the ownership of the assets with their use while improving customer productivity.